Notorious California serial killer Juan Corona dead at 85

+The man considered the nation's most prolific serial killer when he was convicted in 1971 has died.
+Juan Corona had been serving a life sentence at a California state prison before he was hospitalized.

-LOS ANGELES (AP) — The California man once known as the nation’s most prolific serial killer has died at age 85.
+LOS ANGELES — Juan Corona, who became the nation’s most prolific serial killer when he was convicted in 1971 of killing and burying the bodies of 25 California farm laborers, died Monday at age 85.

-The state Department of Corrections and Rehabilitation says Juan Corona died Monday of natural causes.
+Corona died Monday at an undisclosed hospital, Vicky Waters of the state Department of Corrections and Rehabilitation reported.
+He had been serving a life sentence at a state prison in Corcoran, California, before he was hospitalized.

-Corona was convicted in 1971 of killing 25 farm laborers and burying their bodies in shallow graves in rural Northern California.
+The farm laborer contractor was convicted of killing 25 farm workers, including many he’d hired, and burying their bodies in shallow graves on orchards and farms along the Feather River, north of Sacramento.

+Most were stabbed and hacked to death.
+One was shot in the head.

 Most Read Nation & World Stories